 Lifestyle also plays a critical role.
 Research links

-Here are 10 foods to eat to help reduce your risk of breast cancer, as well as a few to avoid.
+Here are 12 foods that may help reduce your risk of breast cancer and a few to avoid.

 Keep in mind that many factors are associated with breast cancer development.
 While improving your diet can improve your overall health and reduce your cancer risk in general, it’s only one piece of the puzzle.

-Even with a healthy diet, you still need regular breast cancer screenings like mammograms and manual checks.
+Even with a nutrient-rich diet, you still need regular breast cancer screenings like mammograms and manual checks.
 After all, early detection and diagnosis significantly increase survival rates.
-Talk to your healthcare provider for advice about breast cancer screenings.
+Ask a healthcare professional for advice about breast cancer screenings.

-All the same, research suggests that these foods may lower your risk of this disease.
+All the same, research suggests that these foods may lower your risk.